100 brave women posed nude for an art installation by Spencer Tunick during the Republican National Convention in Cleveland, Ohio.

 Republicans, Democrats and all other political parties were welcome to take part in reflecting their anger through art against the hateful repressive rhetoric of many in the Republican Party towards women and minorities.
 Over 1800 women signed up for the 100 spaces to bare all in this heightened arena of politics and protest and this number alone is a testament to their bravery and desire for change.
 They did not know where they were going to pose when they signed up to be part of this art action; it could have been in the epicenter of the security zone, but they still wanted to participate.
 Our concept was for 100 women to pose with 100 mirrors.
 Our location, kept secret in order to protect the women, would only allow for a small number of participants.
 But 1800 women would have shown up naked in front of the steps of the convention to make art with what may have been one of the most controversial subjects in this presidential race: a woman’s body.

-can you buy furosemide tablets over the counter These are women art warriors.
+source url These are women art warriors.

 Thank you to the women who posed!